EdgeIX/DiscordBot/README.md

 # EdgeIX Discord Bot
 ![EdgeIX](https://www.edgeix.net/img/logo.png)

-Discord Bot that uses IXP Managers API to allow users to display peer status and various other functions in Discord.

 ## About EdgeIX Bot
 EdgeIX Bot is a Discord Bot that uses IXP Managers API to allow users to display peer status and various other functions from within the EdgeIX Discord.